Does Google Drive Compress Video/Reduce Video Quality?

 No. Google Drive actually does not compress your video.
 When you upload a video to Google Drive, Google Drive only process it into different versions with different resolution.
 For example, you will see 360p, 720p or 1080p from 4K video, which may mislead you into thinking that the video is compressed.
 But when you download the video from Google Drive, it is still a 4K video.

-No. But you can choose to convert 4K to 1080p for uploading to Google Drive as 4K videos need much more bandwidth and storage space.
+No. Google Drive doesn't compress 4K UHD video files even they are in large file size.
+But you can choose to convert 4K to 1080p for uploading to Google Drive as 4K videos need much more bandwidth and storage space.

 When you preview a video in Google Drive, the video may look poor in image quality compared to the original one you uploaded.
 That's because Google Drive has processed your video into a version with lower resolution for smoother playback on any devices including mobile devices and desktop computer.